-ALGEBRA 2 EXTENDED CURRICULUM Prerequisite: Teacher Recommendation A course designed for students with disabilities focusing on basic math skills and concepts.
+ALGEBRA 2 EXTENDED CURRICULUM

+A course designed for students with disabilities focusing on basic math skills and concepts.
 It will offer students individualized instruction based on each student's needs.
-Students are required to have a scientific calculator for this course.
 LEVEL 1

 PRINCIPLES OF ALGEBRA 2

 Math course designed to expose students to grade-level content, practical math skills, and strategies at current level of abilities as outlined by the student's Individualized Education Program.
 A student must be on a current Individualized Education Program and must be recommended for the course by an Intervention Specialist.
 LEVEL 1